Ruminal acidosis is a common disease among cattle and dairy cows. Find out what the symptoms and treatments are.

 This is a source of "stress" for our hens: they have fewer resting days and are more likely to suffer from high temperatures, which, among other things, hampers the proper calcification of their eggshells.

-Remaining vigilant and identifying the first signs of heat stress
+Remaining vigilant and identifying the first signs of heat stress in cattle

 Signs that identify animals facing heat stress include decreased feed intake, reduced rumination (in cows), and increased respiratory rate.

-Adding Bicar®Z to the ration as a preventive measure before the heat wave
+Heat stress in cattle treatment: adding Bicar®Z to the ration as a preventive measure before the heat wave

 Bicar®Z provides the animal with two essential nutrients: sodium to maintain an adequate electrolyte balance and bicarbonate to stabilise the ruminal pH at around 6.2.